-Graduate study in the Psychology Department requires both diligence and motivation.
-The Counseling program is rigorous, both in its academic challenge and in its demand to prepare students to become competent professionals.
+Graduate study in the Department of Psychology requires both diligence and motivation.
+The counseling program is rigorous, both in its academic challenge and in its demand to prepare students to become competent professionals.
 Students become well-acquainted with both their faculty and peers.
-They are assigned a faculty adviser who provides assistance with course selection and career guidance.
+They are assigned a faculty advisor who provides assistance with course selection and career guidance.
 They work closely with faculty on research projects and during practicum training.
-At the same time, most students are quickly assimilated into the graduate student culture in the Psychology Department.
+At the same time, most students are quickly assimilated into the graduate student culture in the psychology department.
 This peer network increases the learning resources of the cohort group and adds to the social enjoyment of learning.
 Critical to the concept of peer learning, each year the program strives to enroll a mix of students with respect to ethnicity, background, age, and experience.
 To this end, the program actively encourages students of color or other diverse backgrounds to consider application to the program.

 Efforts are made to offer courses so that individuals employed part- or full-time may pursue graduate study.
-A full-time load is 3-4 courses per semester, and 2 courses during the summer.
+A full-time load is three to four courses per semester and two courses during the summer.
 Students with significant outside commitments may enroll on a part-time basis.
-A typical part-time load is 2 courses per semester, and 1 course during a summer session.
+A typical part-time load is two courses per semester and one course during a summer session.

 Applicants must meet the admission requirements for the Counseling program, which include: